 Following the creation of the CRA, the County's Comprehensive Plan was updated to reference the Westgate CRA and the Community Redevelopment Plan in Sub-Objective 1.2.3. of the Future Land Use Element (FLUE).
-Within this sub-objective, the policy assigned a fixed number of bonus density units which could be increased via amendments to the Comprehensive Plan text.
+Within this sub-objective, the policy assigned a fixed 237 bonus density units have been approved by the CRA Board to date - 95 of those units are set aside for very low to moderate income households number of bonus density units which could be increased via amendments to the Comprehensive Plan text.
 Through the bonus density pool, the CRA has been afforded the ability to allow residential densities higher than those designated on the County's Future Land Use Atlas (FLUA).
 Additional units for a residential project must be drawn from a designated WCRA "bonus density pool" of 1,300 units.
 The project must receive a recommendation of approval from the CRA Board to be eligible.